epfl-dcsl/fold/report/report.typ

 = Future work<future-work>

 Although the design and main parts of the implementation are complete, there are still some challenges to address before the System V modules can be considered fully working.
-The two major ones are to complete the handling of thread-local storage (@tls) and lazy processing of jump slot relocations (@sysv-reloc).
+The two major ones are to complete the handling of thread-local storage (@sysv-tls) and lazy processing of jump slot relocations (@sysv-reloc).

 Along with these major milestones, some other improvements could be added, such as:
 - Improving stack creation to reuse the initial stack of the process instead of creating a new one before jumping to the entrypoint: